← Back to Blog

 An Independent Educational Evaluation (IEE) is an assessment conducted by a qualified professional who does not work for your child's school district.
 This means that the evaluator is independent and can offer a neutral perspective on your child's strengths, learning needs, and eligibility for special education services.

-Your Rights to an IEE in California
+Your Rights to an Independent Educational Evaluation (IEE) in California

-Steps for requesting an IEE:
+Steps for requesting an Independent Educational Evaluation (IEE):

 • Parents must submit the request in writing to the district.